How Much Does Teeth Cleaning Cost?

 How long does a deep cleaning take?

 In most cases, one half of the mouth is cleaned in each of two visits.
 Each visit will take about an hour.
 In other cases, and this depends upon the needs of the patient, the case may be treated by scaling one quadrant per visit and therefore require 4 visits of approximately 45 minutes.

 What should be included:

-(From the American Dental Association, US Food & Drug Administration, and Cost Helper/Personal Care
+(A portion of the information in this article is from the American Dental Association, US Food & Drug Administration, and Cost Helper/Personal Care)